Skip to content

 Which knowledge treasury can contribute?

-Understanding the group’s business model is essential for developing predictive analytics.
+Understanding the group’s business model is essential for developing predictive analytics for forecasting.
 Treasury teams should carefully consider the primary external and internal influencing factors that could impact the cash flow forecasts.
 Statistical methods can only deliver meaningful results when the analytics is done with the correct data set.

 What are the general influencing factors?